 Safely Fly Indoors & Out

 Rugged, reliable Aertos™ drones fly predictably and stably in challenging real-world environments – including indoors where GPS is unreliable or absent.
-Advanced ducted designs and guards protect spinning blades, allowing Aertos™drones to safely interface with humans and explore environments without risk of injury to users or damage to surfaces or objects.
+Advanced ducted designs and guards protect spinning blades, allowing Aertos™ drones to safely interface with humans and explore environments without risk of injury to users or damage to surfaces or objects.

-Explore Risky & Inaccessible Environments
+Explore Risky & Difficult-Access Environments

 Aertos™ drones with Folded Geometry Code (FGC™) deploy rapidly and fly stably in high-risk environments that defeat other drones.
-High-resolution camera systems collect vital visual data during industrial inspections, mining operations, or security or surveillance tasks.
+High-resolution camera systems collect vital visual data during industrial inspections, mining operations, or public safety security or surveillance tasks.

 Proprietary Folded Geometry Code™ flight control and operating system software enables seamless flight in indoor and outdoor spaces including GPS-denied environments.
 We based FGC™ upon the advanced flight mathematics used in spacecraft navigation.
 The Digital Aerolus Behavioral Language & Environment (DABLE™) team is working to implement Aertos™ drones with advanced autonomous and Artificial Intelligence (AI) behaviors.